 Things become toxic when the preacher becomes more concerned with his own authority than in running the church.
 The Church Law Campaign put out a list of symptoms for how to recognize when a preacher has sunk into narcissism, and is likely to do harm.
 Here are the top ten:

 1. Self-centered.
-His needs are paramount and take precedence over the church5.
-Projects his faults on to others.
-High blaming behavior; never his fault
+His needs are paramount and take precedence over the church3.
+Unreliable and undependable.
+Will change his mind and reverse decisions at will

 2. No remorse for mistakes or misdeeds.
 Will not offer heartfelt apologies or ask for forgiveness.